sofiallende/sofiallende.github.io/_osii/osii-1.md

 ---
 title: "Governing Equations at the Ice-Ocean Interface"
-collection: talks
+collection: osii
-type: "Talk"
+type: osii
-permalink: /talks/talk-1
+permalink: /osii/osii-1
-venue: "IRPHE"
 date: 2024-07-04
-location: "Marseille, France"
+excerpt: "informal notes on modeling the ice-ocean interface"
 ---

 To model the ice-ocean boundary layer, we utilize the Navier-Stokes equations under the Boussinesq approximation.
 In the bulk, the governing equations can be written as follows: